Sumez/native-snes-tracker/README.md

     - Fresh insert on song or chain view will insert the next unused index
     - Button to copy an inserted chain or phrase to a new one (if another entry exists)
     - Hold Delete while moving cursor to delete multiple
+    - Make it visible ("greyed out"?) that a chain/phrase/instrument is "empty"/uncreated where selecting it
 - Rudimentary GUI
     - More pleasant temporary graphics
     - Visible UI hints for easier navigation